 The next step is balancing excellence across manufacturing and digital, to create human-centred vehicles.
 Daniel Hall from Toyota North America reiterated that car design will change massively over the next decade as vehicle manufacturers change their engineering practices, and mindsets, to become software driven.
 Vehicle screens will differentiate driver experience, becoming the defining feature for brands in the future.

 Cubic Telecom has been a partner of the Volkswagen Group on its journey to become software-driven for five years now.
-Download a copy of our automotive brochure or watch our latest webinar with CARIAD’s Michael Wintergerst to learn more about the latest technologies in this space.
+Watch our latest webinar with CARIAD’s Michael Wintergerst to learn more about the latest technologies in this space.